Due to maintenance, this website may be temporarily unavailable January 17 from 2 am to 7 am (EST).

 If you have visited a farm or animals, it is crucial that you declare your visit upon re-entry into Canada, Also, if while travelling you had contact with wild boars, postpone any pig farm visits in Canada for at least 14 days.

-Does the CFIA have the capability to conduct all the necessary testing, should ASF be introduced to Canada?
+The CFIA has the capability to conduct all the necessary testing, should ASF be introduced to Canada

-Yes.
 CFIA has complete diagnostic capabilities for ASF.
-In addition they are working with National Laboratories in Australia, New Zealand the United States and Mexico to harmonize and advance diagnostic capacity between laboratories from the five countries.
+In addition they are working with National Laboratories in Australia, New Zealand the United States and Mexico to harmonize and advance diagnostic capacity between laboratories from the 5 countries.

 African swine fever (ASF) and other foreign animal diseases (FAD) can be transmitted via contaminated feed or feed ingredients imported from countries where these diseases are present.

-How can pig owners reduce the risks of their feed being contaminated with ASF?
+Pig owners can reduce the risks of their feed being contaminated with ASF

 The Canadian Pork Council (CPC) recommends holding feed ingredients at a temperature of 20 degrees Celsius for 20 days or 10 degrees Celsius for 100 days.